 A note about the Dosing on this recipe!

 This recipe will have about 10 mg THC per 1/2 cup serving IF you made your marijuana oil (use to make the BBQ sauce which is in turn used to medicate this recipe) from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup oil.
-To adjust the dosage up or down to meet your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your oil, be sure to take my FREE 10 minute online Dosing Course that will teach you how to use the handy dosage calculator tool on this page.
+To adjust the dosage up or down to meet your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your oil, be sure to take my FREE 10 minute online Dosing Course that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).

 Slow Cooker Marijuana Recipes - "Baked" BBQ Beans

-- 1 pound small white dried beans such as navy or great northern
+- 1 pound dried white beans such as navy or great northern

 - 2 tablespoons salt